Originally published . . . last year?

 OK, on to the puzzles.
-This morning I completed two: this week’s The New Yorker puzzle and the Saturday New York Times puzzle.
+This morning I completed 2: this week’s The New Yorker puzzle and the Saturday New York Times puzzle.
 Admittedly I’m stuck on these puzzles because they challenge me every time.
 While it’s satisfying to punch out easy puzzles like those in USA Today, I do like the struggle.
 Most of the time.

 The New Yorker prepares the puzzle user with polite descriptive phrases like “A lightly challenging puzzle”, or “A moderately challenging puzzle”.
 Robyn Weintraub, constructor of The New Yorker crossword this week, is one of my favorites.
-I found Robyn’s puzzle not so challenging; she gave me a break by including enough references to old media like Buddy of The Beverly Hillbillies: “Ebson”, and Garr of Young Frankenstein: “Teri”.
+I found Robyn’s puzzle not so challenging; she gave me a break by including enough references to old media like Buddy of The Beverly Hillbillies: “Ebson”, of course, and Garr of Young Frankenstein: “Teri”.
 Favorite clue: The ‘R’ of R.G.B.

 What trips me up are contemporary references to media, like clues from The Simpsons (never watched it but know who these characters are by now thanks to crosswords) and Seinfeld quotes.
 Also the names of rappers and the great majority of sports-related clues, especially basketball slang, increase my frustration level.